uber/AutoDispose/autodispose/Module.md

 after a UI has already been torn down, the UI can't be updated - this pattern prevents this type of bug.

-# Package com.uber.autodispose
+# Package autodispose2

 Core implementation.

-# Package com.uber.autodispose.observers
+# Package autodispose2.observers

 These are observers AutoDispose uses when scoping an observable.
 They are exposed as a public API to allow for consumers to watch for them if they want, such as in RxJava plugins.